 Determining the cause of a dog’s vomiting usually requires several steps.
 Your vet will ask you questions about your dog’s access to garbage, poisons, and toxins, about any recent dietary changes, and if your dog is exhibiting any other symptoms.

-She or he will then perform a physical examination.
-If your vet feels it is necessary, she will run any additional tests, such as blood work, ultrasounds, x-rays, endoscopic evaluations, biopsies, and urine tests.
+The vet will then perform a physical examination.
+If your vet feels it is necessary, they will run any additional tests, such as blood work, ultrasounds, X-rays, endoscopic evaluations, biopsies, and urine tests.

 Treating Vomiting in Dogs